JetBrains/amper/docs/src/getting-started/tutorial.md

 ??? info "Run it directly from IntelliJ IDEA"

-    If you're using IntelliJ IDEA, you use the :fontawesome-solid-play: Run icon in any of those places:
+    If you're using IntelliJ IDEA, you can use the :intellij-run: Run icon in any of those places:

       * next to the `product: ` section in `module.yaml`: